 - Crissy Fields -.
 If you look at enough wedding photographer's websites, chances are you will see quite a few Golden Gate shots from Crissy Fields.
 There are a number of different angles with some restricted views.
 Parking is usually available if you go closer to the bridge and away from the more touristy areas.
 Through the years, we have found some pretty unique angles to the bridge from various spots at Crissy Fields.
 We take our more adventurous couples here and it has become one of our favorite spots!
 Crissy is also a nice place to get some walking shots down by the Bay.
 There are a lot of other people there, but somehow it adds to the photo.

 - Bridge Toll Booth Lot - If you are a tourist and want to walk across the bridge there is a parking lot that is right next to the old toll booth.
 A short walk away and you are practically on the Bridge!
 Obviously difficult to shoot the entire structure of the bridge, this area does provide a nice viewing angle.
 Once again, tourists can be a problem, but we usually manage to find a nice angle with just the 2 of you and the bridge in the photo!
-This is not our favorite location, but it also works in case of heavy fog.
+This is not our favorite location, but it works well in case of heavy fog.
 You wont be able to see the entire Golden Gate Bridge in the photos, but there will definitely be enough of it for good measure.
 We want to provide our clients as many options as possible for Golden Gate Bridge photos regardless of the weather.

 The photo above left is from Baker Beach.
 We we very happy to make this photograph with no tourists or locals in the background.
 The above right photo was taken just as a wave crashed over the rocks (and the couple).
 I had warned the bride beforehand about the possibility of getting wet with the crashing waves.
 Her response: "If it happens it will make for a great photo!"
 She was right!